-My 7-year-old child was playing in our front yard when she ran into the road after a ball and was hit by an oncoming car and she sustained serious injuries.
+My 7-year-old child was playing in our front yard when she ran into the road after a ball and was hit by an oncoming car; she sustained serious injuries.
 Can I still sue even though she is partially at fault?

-I have a trampoline and very large play set in my backyard so most of the neighbor kids come over to play and sometimes they come over when neither my husband or myself is at home.
+I have a trampoline and very large play set in my backyard so most of the neighbor kids come over to play, and sometimes they come over when neither my husband nor myself is at home.
 If one of the kids falls and hurts themselves when we are not home, what would my responsibility be?

 What Kind Of Future Problems Can I Expect From The Recent Traumatic Brain Injury Suffered By My Young Child?

-Recent studies have shown that children that suffer from a traumatic brain injury can show signs of trauma years after the actual accident.
-Depending on the area of the brain that was most injured this can have significant consequences later on down the road.
-An example of this would be a child that sustains damage to their frontal lobes before they have had a chance to fully develop having difficulties relating to others because the frontal lobes control interpersonal skills.
+Recent studies have shown that children who suffer from a traumatic brain injury can show signs of trauma years after the actual accident.
+Depending on the area of the brain that was most injured, this can have significant consequences later on down the road.
+An example of this would be a child that sustains damage to their frontal lobes before they have had a chance to fully develop, having difficulties relating to others because the frontal lobes control interpersonal skills.

-Generally it is very unlikely that a child injury case will make it to court, they generally settle before it gets to that stage.
-If the evidence proves that liability is solely the defendants fault and the injuries sustained are serious than it is even more likely that you will settle out of court.
+Generally it is very unlikely that a child injury case will make it to court.
+They generally settle before it gets to that stage.
+If the evidence proves that liability is solely the defendant’s fault and the injuries sustained are serious, then it is even more likely that you will settle out of court.

 My Child Was Playing At School And Was Injured While On The Playground.
 I Believe That The Injury Is Due To Faulty Equipment, But How Would I Go About Proving This?

-In this case you would need to hire an expert that would be able to look at the equipment and make a decision.
+In this case, you would need to hire an expert who would be able to look at the equipment and make a decision.
 A Seattle area injury lawyer would be able to find the right expert to prove that the equipment was faulty and get you and your child the settlement that you deserve.